 Department Chair’s Message

-ESP embraces local, regional and global environmental issues by turning science into policy, building upon a strong foundation of partnerships, high level educational programs, field applications and leadership in extension and outreach for a diversified community.
+ESP embraces local, regional and global environmental issues by turning science into policy building upon a strong foundation of partnerships, high level educational programs, field applications and leadership in extension and outreach for a diversified community.
 Our faculty have demonstrated to policy makers and the general public the centrality and solutions available to pressing water and watershed issues, the conservation of biodiversity, and the One Health approach to ecosystems and sustainability.
-We will continue to work with our faculty, staff, undergraduate students, graduate students and scientists to strengthen our unique programs and provide technical advice to businesses, other educational institutions, NGOs, and government agencies.
+We continue to work with our faculty, staff, undergraduate students, graduate students and scientists to strengthen our unique programs and provide technical advice to businesses, other educational institutions, NGOs, and government agencies.
 ESP works closely with other departments and colleges within the University providing our students truly interdisciplinary opportunities.
 ESP offers two undergraduate degree programs, a Bachelor of Science degree in environmental science, and, in collaboration with the School of Interdisciplinary Studies, a Bachelor of Arts degree in environmental and sustainability studies.
 Our recognized Ph.D. program in Environmental Science and Public Policy is truly interdisciplinary, where practically any faculty at the university can be involved as advisors or committee members.
-Also, our master’s program in Environmental Science and Policy is growing – this is due to the increasing need for trained environmental professionals who can address problems of land and water management, land use and urbanization, wetland loss, microbial ecology, bioremediation, conservation biology, and ecosystem conservation.
-I invite you to visit us anytime.
+I invite you to visit us any time.
 Call the department to arrange a visit at 703-993-1043.

 Looking forward for another exciting year!